Feeling a sore, lumpy breast while breastfeeding? Here’s how to ease inflammation and stay comfortable.

 This is different to engorgement.

-- Going longer between breastfeeds
+- You go longer between breastfeeds

-- Your baby sleeps for longer or sleeps overnight
+- Your baby sleeps for longer stretches

 - Breastfeeds are rushed or your baby doesn't have a full feed

-- Your baby is not removing milk well
+- Your baby isn’t removing milk well

 Relieving an inflamed breast